Dirty Freehub

 The old Antelope School.
 Image by Oregon State Archives, 2009 via https://sos.oregon.gov/archives/exhibits/ghost/Pages/agriculture-antelope.aspx

-Former Site of Rajneeshpuram / ~ Mile 18
+Former Site of Rajneeshpuram Compound / ~ Miles 18 to 20

-When the Rajneesh cult evacuated from Antelope in 1985, the remaining 34 residents of Rajneesh quickly voted to return the town name to Antelope.
+When the Rajneesh cult evacuated Antelope in 1985, the town’s remaining 34 residents—longtime residents of Antelope—quickly voted to restore the town’s original name.
 Rajneeshpuram (the cult’s commune at Big Muddy Ranch) fell into disrepair and was eventually turned over to state ownership.
 Oregon sold the land to a Montana billionaire who then donated it to a Christian organization.
-The Washington Family Ranch Young Life Camps now occupies the property which is private and not open to the public.
-Please respect their property and stay on route.
-[Oregon Secretary of State]
+The Washington Family Ranch Young Life Camp now occupies the property, which is private and not open to the public.
+Please respect their property and stay on the route.
+[Oregon Encyclopedia]

 Unprotected Horse Heaven mine portal.
 Image by ITRC via https://projects.itrcweb.org/miningwaste-guidance/cs11_horse_heaven.htm

 The ghost town of Horse Heaven once had a population of about 100 people and a 40-acre mercury mine.
 Thought to be named for herds of wild horses occupying the area, Horse Heaven’s mining activity spanned from the 1930s to the 1950s before being shuttered.
 Any remaining structures are situated on private property inaccessible to the public.
-Remediation work has been ongoing at the mine site to secure unprotected portals and open glory holes.
-It is definitely advised not to go wandering off-route in this area and instead just observe from the road.
+Remediation work has been ongoing at the mine site to secure unprotected portals.
+It is advised not to go wandering off-route in this area and instead observe from the road.
 [Interstate Technology Regulatory Council]

 Credits & Acknowledgements